zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     ![](./images/Ingress.png "")
     ![](./images/26.png "")

-### **Step 3: Create Object Storage Bucket**
+### **Create Object Storage Bucket**

-From the top left hamburger menu, expand the list and find “Object Storage.”
+1. From the top left hamburger menu, expand the list and find “Object Storage.”
 Select Object Storage from the secondary list and choose "create bucket."
 Enter a name for the bucket and click create Bucket with default settings for storage tier and encryption.
     ![](./images/27.png "")
     ![](./images/28.png "")
     ![](./images/29.png "")

-### **Step 4: Upload VMDK File to Bucket & Create PAR**
+### **Upload VMDK File to Bucket & Create PAR**

 1. Select the bucket you created and then click the blue bottom within Objects named “Upload Objects.”
 Click “select files” and then locate the .vmdk file created previously from the unzipped .ova.

-**Note: This step can take a significant amount of time depending on your internet speed.
-In rare instances upload has taken over an hour, but typically this is much quicker.**
+Note: This step can take a significant amount of time depending on your internet speed.
+In rare instances upload has taken over an hour, but typically this is much quicker.
     ![](./images/30.png "")
     ![](./images/31.png "")